 Let’s say a golf course wants to acquire more golfers.
 They offer a coupon worth $100.00 in tee times with this end in mind.
 The golf course makes $8.00 profit per golfer per round.
 It will take 12.5 months for the business to break even on that coupon.

 Next, what is the lifetime value of your customer?
 Measure that against the acquisition cost, (the discount or coupon).
 Is the discount worth the cost of acquisition?
 Does it make financial sense to spend this money to acquire that customer?
-Picking numbers out of thin air has a financial impact so do the necessary math before you use discounts or coupons.
+Picking numbers out of thin air have a financial impact so do the necessary math before you use discounts or coupons.